astro-transients/tilepy/README.md

 ## Description

 Package including functions to perform GW follow-up scheduling and simulations in IACTS.
-The package can be found in the folder gammagwfollowup, which contains the following folders:
+The package can be found in the folder tilepy, which contains the following folders:

 - tools: Includes several scripts that have been used so far for different aims.
 - include: The main functions used by the two main scripts are in this folder.
 It includes the Pointing Tools specifically for CTA (the others are in GWHESSPointing tool which is imported by GWCTAPointingTools), the CTA observation scheduler, simulation tools and analysis tools (both using gammapy)